Edward Olivares Preview, Player Props: Royals vs. Yankees

-After going 1-for-5 with a home run and two RBI in his last game, Edward Olivares and the Kansas City Royals face the New York Yankees (who will hand the ball to Clarke Schmidt) at 7:10 PM ET on Saturday.
+The Kansas City Royals, including Edward Olivares (.371 on-base percentage in past 10 games, 53 points above season-long percentage), take on starter Michael King and the New York Yankees at Kauffman Stadium, Sunday at 3:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-5 against the Yankees.
+In his most recent game he had a hitless showing (0-for-1) against the Yankees.

 Sportsbook Promo Codes